Burunge language

-Burunge (also Bulunge, Burunga Iso, Burungee, Burungi, Kiburunge, Mbulungi, Mbulungwe) is an Afro-Asiatic language spoken in Tanzania in the Dodoma Region, by the Burunge people, a small community of about 13,000 native speakers that live in the Northeastern region of Tanzania.
-The Burunge belong to a cluster of Tanzanian groups known as Southern Cushites, which also categorizes Burunge as part of the South Cushitic language family.
-The Burunge live in close proximity to other languages such as the Rangi, Gogo and Sandawe, and ultimately, their language and culture is endangered by dwindling number of speakers and absorption by larger tribes.
+Burunge (also Bulunge, Burunga Iso, Burungee, Burungi, Kiburunge, Mbulungi, Mbulungwe) is an Afro-Asiatic language spoken in Tanzania in the Dodoma Region, by the Burunge people, a small community of about 28,000 native speakers that live in the Northeastern region of Tanzania.
+The Burunge belong to a cluster of Tanzanian groups known as Southern Cushites; Burunge is classified as part of the South Cushitic language family.
+The Burunge live in close proximity to speakers of other languages such as the Rangi, Gogo and Sandawe.
+Ultimately, their language and culture is endangered by a dwindling number of speakers and absorption by larger tribes.

 Name

-Burunge is a language spoken by a clan of peoples of the same name, and it belongs to a larger "Cushtic" language family which is one of the largest and most important in East Africa.
+Burunge is a language spoken by a clan of peoples of the same name, and it belongs to a larger "Cushitic" language family which is one of the largest and most important in East Africa.
 Thirty million people in the region trace their native language back to the Cushitic language family.
 Burunge has no known dialects, but it does share a high similarity with the Alagwa language – a different Cushitic language spoken in the same Dodoma Region as Burunge.

+Phonology

+Consonants

+Prenasalization is also said to occur among plosives and fricatives.